MatthewRobertLotts/TimelyTables/README.md

 This code requires no external libraries beyond Python's built-in functionalities.

-- License

-  Free Use
+- Free Use!

-This code provides a basic structure for managing menus and franchises within a restaurant business.
  Feel free to adapt and extend it for your specific needs!